propublica/sunlight-congress/documents.md

 Date the document was published

 ***title***
-Title of the doucment
+Title of the document

 ***categories***
-Kind of document as assigend by the GAO.
+Kind of document as assigned by the GAO.

 ***url***
-Landing page for the docuemnt or link to the document if no landing page.
+Landing page for the document or link to the document if no landing page.

 ***source_url***
 The document's url.